samcat437/Milestone-1/README.md

 1. Navigate to the Github repository at [here](https://github.com/samcat437/Milestone-1).
 2. Choose "Settings."
 3. Click on "Pages."
-4. Ensure the main brach and the root directory are selected.
+4. Ensure the main branch and the root directory are selected.
 5. Copy and paste the url into the browser or click on the live [link](https://samcat437.github.io/Milestone-1/).

 ### Via Gitpod
 1. Navigate to the Github repository at [here](https://github.com/samcat437/Milestone-1).
 2. Choose "Gitpod."
-3. In the Bash terminal, type: "python3 -m http.server"
+3. In the Bash terminal, type: "python3 -m http.server".
 4. Choose "Make Public" when a blue button appears.
 5. Choose "Open Browser" when the options appears.